![]() |

 After the Badarak, I am pleased to introduce Mihran Minassian -- my guide when I visited the Old City of Aleppo -- to Dr. Isabel Kaprielian and her husband Stacy Churchill.

 Mihran is the archivist for the Armenian Diocese of Aleppo, and Dr. Kaprielian is here doing research on Armenian genocide orphans who ended up in her native Canada.
 Dr. Kaprielian is the author of a recently published history of Armenians in Canada entitled, Like Our Mountains (McGill-Queens University Press, 2005).
 She and her husband have been busy all week, exploring the archives of the Catholicosate, and they look forward to doing the same when they visit Aleppo this week.
 It turns out that Mihran shares Dr. Kaprielian's interest in the orphans of the genocide, and arrangements for working together in Aleppo quickly take shape.
-History also had a part to play in the celebrations today.
-Family after family took time to visit the Genocide Memorial Chapel for a time of family prayer and to have their picture taken there.

 On this first day of Christianity's holiest week, the Armenians here today, celebrating their newest generation, as a resurrected people, gave powerful perspective to the traditions of the week that lies ahead and the greatest of all Christian feasts that awaits.